 The Takeaway

-APR is a reflection of the total amount you’ll pay in both interest rate and fees for borrowing a student loan.
-Interest rate is just the amount of interest you will be charged.
-On loans with no fees, it’s possible for the interest rate and APR to be the same.
+The APR is a reflection of the total amount you’ll pay in both interest rate and fees for borrowing on a student loan.
+The interest rate is just the amount of interest you will be charged.
+On loans with no fees, the interest rate and APR can be the same.
 Interest rates and fees for different types of federal student loans are published, but individual APRs may vary based on the amount you borrow and the repayment term you select.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.